bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/CableArrangerPosition_1bt9RJJNv7CeH$s$fdSlY0/Documentation.md

-Indicate the directional position of the cable fitting: vertical, horizontal, front or rear.
+Indicates the directional position of the cable fitting: vertical, horizontal, front or rear.